CodeDynasty-dev/Jetpath/docs/docs/quickstart.md

 export const GET_: JetFunc = (ctx) => {
   // Use the context (ctx) to send a response ctx.send({
-    message: "Welcome to your first JetPath API!",
+    message: "Welcome to your first Jetpath API!",
     status: "ok",
     timestamp: new Date().toISOString(),
   });